Pradheeban03/Super_stores_sales/README.md

-#  (Interactive Dashboard creation using Power BI)
+# Superstore Analytical Dashboard (Interactive Dashboard creation using Power BI)

 ## **Project Objective**

-Annual Pizza sales report for 2015.
-So that, to analyze the report and understanding the revenue and profit sales margin to improve sales.
+Annual Superstore sales report for 2019 and 2020 .
+So that, to analyze the report and understanding the revenue and profit sales margin to improve sales by Years.

 ## **Dataset used**
 -Pizza Sales Data</a>